AGProjects/sylkrtc.js/README.md

 Object representing a SIP account which will be used for making / receiving calls.

 Events emitted:
 * **registrationStateChanged**: indicates the SIP registration state has changed.
-Two arguments are provided: `oldState` and `newState`, the old registration state and the new registration state, respectively.
+Three arguments are provided: `oldState`, `newState` and `data`. `oldState` and `newState` represent the old registration state and the new registration state, respectively, and `data` is a generic per-state data object.
+Possible states:
+  * null: registration hasn't started or it has ended
+  * registering: registration is in progress
+  * registered
+  * failed: registration failed, the `data` object will contain a 'reason' property.
 * **outgoingCall**: emitted when an outgoing call is made.
 A single argument is provided: the `Call` object.
 * **incomingCall**: emitted when an incoming call is received.
 A single argument is provided: the `Call` object.